Paediatrician Salary in Australia

 Children's Hospitals Versus General Hospitals

 Paediatricians at dedicated children's hospitals and those at general hospital paediatric departments are typically remunerated under the same award structures within their state or territory.
-The clinical environment differs significantly — children's hospitals offer subspecialty complexity, research infrastructure, and training intensity not available at general sites — but the financial structures are broadly comparable at the staff specialist level.
+The clinical environment differs — children's hospitals offer subspecialty complexity, research infrastructure, and training intensity not available at general sites — but the financial structures are broadly comparable at staff specialist level.
 Some senior positions at children's hospitals carry leadership allowances for departmental and divisional responsibilities.

 Private Paediatric Practice Income